 Thank you for taking the time to view our website.

-About our gym – Founded by Josh “The Irishman” Rutgers, Undefeated Professional Boxer 5-0 5 knock outs.
+About our gym – Founded by Josh “The Irishman” Rutgers, retired undefeated professional boxer, 5-0 with 5 knock outs.
 Josh also fought numerous No Holds Barred and Mixed Martial Arts fights professionally from 1999 – 2009.
 Josh competed as an amateur from 1996-1999.
-Josh fought Toughman on the FX channel on television and was also the 2004 Florida Bare Knuckle Full Contact Karate Champion.
-Josh has trained countless people and put hundreds into the ring both amateur and professional.
-Currently Josh referees amateur and professional MMA, having worked for the biggest promotions in the world, including The UFC, Bellator, World Series of Fighting and many others.
+Josh fought on Art Dore’s Toughman Contest on the FX channel on television and was also the 2004 Florida Bare Knuckle Full Contact Karate Champion.
+Josh has previously trained countless people and put hundreds into the ring both amateur and professional.
+No longer working with competitive fighters, Josh currently referees amateur and professional MMA, having worked for the biggest promotions in the world, including The UFC, Bellator, World Series of Fighting, Glory Kickboxing and many others.

 Michael “Knight Rider” Knight has been with Deadgame Fight School since 2005 and was originally trained by Josh.
 Knight has competed as an amateur in Boxing and Muay Thai in multiple weight classes.
 There is not a man alive who has ever defeated Knight in competition.
-Knight has cornered countless bouts both Professionally and Amateur in boxing, kickboxing and MMA.
+Knight has (and currently does) trained & cornered countless bouts both Professionally and Amateur in boxing, kickboxing and MMA.
 Knight is currently licensed in multiple states throughout America as a Professional Trainer due to the fact that he regularly travels with the fighters to the bouts.
-Knight is a full time coach.
+Knight holds countless sport specific certifications and is a full time coach.